 Since the PS5, XBox Series X and PC gaming are moving towards 4K, more people are looking for a good cheap 4K monitor to jump to.
 While this Samsung U32J590 has a number of things gamers are looking for, including low input lag, overall it’s hard to recommend this hands down over other monitors like the Acer 4K we just tested, which has speakers, colorspace options, a clean startup and nice menu, and HDR.

-However for gaming this might be what you need, and if you decide to grab this Samsung or start shopping for a 4K monitor, please use our affiliate links as it helps support us here with no extra cost to you.
+However for gaming this might be what you need, and if you decide to grab this Samsung or start shopping for a 4K monitor, shopping through our affiliate links will help us here with no extra cost to you.
+And follow us on Twitter, Instagram and Facebook at techspinreview.
+Future updates on the Samsung U32J590 usage, or issues we find over time will be added to this post.

 So what features are you looking for in a 4K monitor?
 Did you find a sweet deal you wanna share?
 Join the discussion down below.
 And we’re interested to hear what new hardware you want to see reviewed, let us know and we’ll try and get to it.
 If you liked this video go ahead and hit that THUMBS UP button, or let us know how we can improve.